Federal Tax Authority collaborates with Etihad Credit Bureau to enhance tax compliance

 PHOTO

-The agreement was signed by His Excellency Khalid Ali Al Bustani, Director General of the FTA, and H.E.
-Marwan Ahmad Lutfi, Director General of Etihad Credit Bureau, at the FTA headquarters in Dubai.
-It aims to establish an electronic link between the two entities, enabling the Authority to directly access credit reports provided by the Bureau, using them to strengthen compliance with tax legislation based on authenticated and accurate information and assessments.
+The agreement was signed by Khalid Ali Al Bustani, Director-General of FTA, and Marwan Ahmad Lutfi, Director-General of Etihad Credit Bureau, at the FTA headquarters in Dubai.

+The agreement aims to establish an electronic link between the two entities, enabling the Authority to directly access credit reports provided by the Bureau, using them to strengthen compliance with tax legislation based on authenticated and accurate information and assessments.

 The agreement allows authorised personnel from the Federal Tax Authority to access credit reports of taxpayers through Etihad Credit Bureau’s database, which facilitates and expedites tax audit procedures and ensures the accuracy of data in Tax Returns.
 Direct digital procedures using an electronic link between the Authority and the Bureau provide immediate and accurate updates on the credit status of taxpayers.